 Sarah comes to LACE from Otis College of Art and Design, where she served as Assistant Vice President of Institutional Advancement, and previously as Director of Alumni Relations.
-She has devoted her career to the development and support of artists and artistic communities.
-She has a background in corporate and foundation relations, marketing and communications, individual giving, and collaborative partnerships.
-Before joining Otis in 2002, Sarah oversaw recruitment efforts for Art Center College of Design, where she reviewed thousands of portfolios, and led Art Center's highly regarded Night and Saturday High Programs.
-She serves on the board of the Los Angeles Municipal Art Gallery at Barnsdall Park, where she was instrumental in re-establishing the Lorser Feitelson and Helen Lundeberg Feitelson Fellowship for emerging artists.
+She is devoted to the development and support of artists and artistic communities and has a background in corporate and foundation relations, marketing and communications, individual giving, and collaborative partnerships.
+Before joining Otis in 2002, Sarah oversaw recruitment efforts for Art Center College of Design, where she reviewed thousands of portfolios, and led Art Center’s highly regarded Night and Saturday High Programs.
+She served on the board of the Barnsdall Park Foundation, where she was instrumental in re-establishing the Lorser Feitelson and Helen Lundeberg Feitelson Fellowship for emerging artists.
 Sarah holds a BFA from Rhode Island School of Design.

 Fiona (at) welcometolace.org

 Andrew Freire, Operations Manager (08/16)

 Andrew first came to LACE as a production intern, and now runs all facility operations including exhibition installation, inventory management, and art handling.
 Andrew has previously worked at the Getty Conservation Institute as a video editor, at the Venice Arts Gallery in the education department, and has volunteered for the non-profit organization Ambulante, a mobile documentary film festival interested in community dialogue.
 Andrew has a painting, sound and installation practice, and recently completed an artist residency at the Guapamacataro Art + Ecology program in Michoacan, Mexico.
 He holds a BA in Art from the University of California, Los Angeles.